When Your Partner Wants to Do It—but You Don't

 If you’re in a long-term relationship, you probably remember your early “honeymoon period”—those first few months when you couldn’t get enough of each other—and maybe couldn’t keep your hands off each other.
 But if you’re like most couples, your sex life has changed since then.1 In fact, it’s likely that there are (more) times in your relationship when one of you wants to have sex, but the other is not in the mood.

 In a new set of studies,2 my colleagues and I looked at how couples manage situations when partners have different sexual interests in ways that are satisfying to both romantic partners.
-We were specifically interested in this topic because desire discrepancies between partners are common in relationships—in one of our studies, 80% of people had experienced a desire discrepancy with their partner in the past month; in another study, couples reported some degree of desire discrepancy on 5 out of 7 days a week.
-And we know from past research that disagreements related to sex can be very difficult to resolve successfully.3
+We were specifically interested in this topic because desire discrepancies between partners are common in relationships—in one of our studies, 80 percent of people had experienced a desire discrepancy with their partner in the past month; in another study, couples reported some degree of desire discrepancy on 5 out of 7 days a week.
+On top of that, we know from past research that disagreements related to sex can be very difficult to resolve successfully.3

 Situations that involve coercion or where a person ignores their own needs in the process (termed unmitigated communion) do not lead to the same benefits.
 In fact, an important part of communal relationships is that both partners are attuned to and responsive to each other’s needs.
 At times this may also mean understanding and accepting a partner’s need not to engage in sex.